Discover the Secret: How Far Apart to Plant Hydrangeas for a Stunning Garden Display!

 When it comes to planting hydrangeas, one of the most frequently asked questions is, "how far apart to plant hydrangeas?"
 Proper spacing is vital for the health and beauty of these magnificent bushes.
 For optimal growth, hydrangeas should be planted anywhere from 2 feet to 10 feet apart, depending on the variety and size at maturity.
 Smaller varieties can suffice with less space, while larger types require more room to flourish.

-Understanding Hydrangea Varieties
+Understanding hydrangea Varieties

 There are several different types of hydrangeas, each with its own growth habits and space requirements.
 Below is a breakdown of popular hydrangea varieties and their recommended spacing: